HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authorization/users_and_groups/custom_login_portlet.md

     ### Using the sample

-    The two war files contain the java source code and the typical development steps would involve reusing the war in a development tool like RAD or unjarring the war files and leveraging the code to create your own war project with maven or another build tool.
+    These two WAR files contain the Java source code.
+The typical development steps involve reusing the WAR file in a development tool such as RAD or extracting the WAR files and using the code to create your own WAR project with Maven or another build tool.